-Physical inactivity after cardiac surgery linked with substantially higher risk of depressionDecember 19th, 2013 in Cardiology /
+Physical inactivity after cardiac surgery linked with substantially higher risk of depressionDecember 19, 2013 in Medicine & Health / Cardiology

 New research indicates that inactive patients following cardiac surgery have a substantially higher risk of depression and that the number of patients suffering from depression after cardiac surgery is as high as 40%.
 Investigators recommend that cardiac patients should be assessed for depression and level of physical activity and remain as active as they safely can after surgery to minimize post-operative depression.
 The results are published in the December issue of the Canadian Journal of Cardiology.